corybolar/PXMessenger/README.md

 and login.
 The Global send item will send the message to all known peers.
 It is essentially a global chat room.

+The "Bloom" setting should not be needed under normal circumstances and only resends the discovery packed to the multicast group.
+This is useful if you believe that an exisiting group of computers have missed all discovery packets.
+(very rare)

 PXMessenger will minimize to a tray if the system supports one and will alert itself in the event of receiving a message.

 Bugs are possible, please report them here under the issues tab and they will be responded to.

-##UNDER HEAVY DEVELOPMENT

-Windows executable included in the releases section
+Windows executable and setup included in the releases section

+Note: While this should theoretically work under Mac OSX, it has never been tested as I do not have access to a Mac.